 The use of marketing research techniques used to better understand customers of public health programs in order to improve program design, implementation, and effectiveness.
 A range of qualitative and quantitative techniques are studied for their relevance to program planning, development, and continuous improvement.

 Focuses on the use of communication to positively influence public policy and public opinion.
-In this skills-based course students will study and apply a range of theories and techniques germane to the policy advocacy process.
-Prereq: PUBH 6503.
+In this skills-based course students study and apply a range of theories and techniques germane to the policy advocacy process.
+Prerequisite: PUBH 6503.

 Helps students develop writing and oral presentation skills through intensive, interactive training, practice, and feedback.
 Provides participants with a solid foundation for all forms of public health and other scientific and technical written and oral communication.

-Examine innovative organizations created to improve people’s lives and contribute to improved social & economic conditions.
-Course emphasis on how such organizations are started, how they are sustained, and the various business models that are adopted to achieve an organizational mission.
+Examine innovative organizations created to improve people’s lives and contribute to improved social and economic conditions.
+Emphasis on how such organizations are started, how they are sustained, and the various business models that are adopted to achieve an organizational mission.